JuliaPOMDP/POMDPs.jl/docs/src/offline_solver.md

 ```

 !!! note
-    We limited this implementation to using basic POMDPs.jl implementation functions, but tools such as `POMDPModelTools.StateActionReward`, `POMDPModelTools.ordered_states`, and `POMDPModelTools.weighted_iterator` could have been used for a more concise and efficient implementation.
+    We limited this implementation to using basic POMDPs.jl implementation functions, but tools such as `POMDPTools.StateActionReward`, `POMDPTools.ordered_states`, and `POMDPTools.weighted_iterator` could have been used for a more concise and efficient implementation.

 We can now verify whether the policy produces the greedy action on an example from POMDPModels: